 1.1 Every ship is to be provided with a main source of electrical power and associated switchboard with sufficient capacity to meet the requirements of the plant (i.e. for services necessary for maintaining the ship in normal operational conditions).
+A main electric power source may be a generator or a static storage device such as fuel cell or battery.
+For installation and safety requirements of lithium batteries, refer to the TL rules "Additional Rules for Certification, Installation and Testing of Lithium Batteries".

-This main source of electrical power shall consist of at least two mutually independent generating sets.
+Main electric power shall consist of at least two mutually independent sources, which means that independent units shall not depend on any common components.
 For ships engaged in sheltered area service, refer to item 1.13.